fullmetalbrackets/blog/src/content/blog/watchtower-notifications.md

 ## About Watchtower

-Per their own website, Watchtower is a container-based solution for automating Docker container base image updates.
+<a href="https://containrrr.dev/watchtower" target="_blank">Per their own website</a>, Watchtower is a container-based solution for automating Docker container base image updates.
 It runs with no config, where it will automatically update any containers with a new image available, although you can configure it with all sorts of options.
 I strongly suggest reading the documentation to see all the available options, I will be using very specific options (which I use myself) that I will explain their use, but that won't even scratch the surface of what's capable with Watchtower.

 ## Setting up Watchtower through Docker Compose